Finding cancer in young adults

 The risk of cervical cancer rises in a woman’s 20s and 30s, so the American Cancer Society and many other groups recommend that women get screened for cervical cancer with Pap tests starting at age 21.
 (See Cervical Cancer Prevention and Early Detection for more details.)

-Women in their 20s and 30s should have a breast exam by a health professional during routine health exams, preferably at least every 3 years.
-They should also be aware of how their breasts normally look and feel, and should have any changes checked by their doctor.
+Women should be aware of how their breasts normally look and feel, and should have any changes checked by their doctor.
 Most expert groups don’t recommend that women have mammograms or other imaging tests to look for breast cancer until at least age 40.
 But screening might be recommended earlier for some women who are at high risk because of a strong family history or other factors.
 (See Breast Cancer Early Detection for more details.)

 Some types of cancer can be found during a physical exam at a routine doctor visit.
 The American Cancer Society recommends that men and women aged 20 and over be checked for cancers of the thyroid, testicles, ovaries, lymph nodes, mouth, throat, and skin during their routine doctor visits.